Tchongas/MCSRobsremote/README.md

 ## Security

-- rOBSon connects only to the OBS WebSocket you specify.
+- ROBSon connects only to the OBS WebSocket you specify.
 - External plugins are sandboxed with limited access.
 - ONLY GIVE ACCESS TO PEOPLE YOU TRUST, since they can just plug the password in other apps to control your OBS, not putting a `_` will not stop them from controlling your OBS.
 PLEASE